• What is the cost of aging IT hardware in my business?

 What is the cost of aging IT hardware in my business?

-Let’s start by connecting the IT equipment to your business’s main KPI, it’s accounts.
+Let’s start by connecting the IT equipment to your business’s main KPI, its accounts.
 IT equipment is usually ‘depreciated’ in value by your accountant over a period of 4 years.
 That’s a clear indicator that it’s no longer worth anything to your business.
 You could say it no longer “owes you anything”, in other words!
 Or, you’ve had the best out of it and it’s now time to replace it.

-If you consider IT equipment being replaceable every 4 years, then you start to be able to develop a roadmap.
+If you consider IT equipment being replaceable every four years, then you start to be able to develop a roadmap.
 This roadmap can contain both improvements and budgeting.
 Roadmaps allow you to discuss with your Finance team at a different level.
-For example, what the spend needs to be for IT, in each year over the 4 years that are coming.
+For example, what the spend needs to be for IT, in each year over the four years that are coming.
 This gives an excellent amount of stability and consistency to your spending.
 That’s because you are planning in advance of the actual spend.
 One of the big problems with IT expenditure is the unpredictable nature of it.
 However, if we can plan in advance, it becomes far less unpredictable.

 What if we can’t afford to replace the kit?